altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ### `AsyncWriteJournal`:
 - A journal stores the sequence of messages sent to a persistent actor.
 - An application can control which messages are journaled and which are received by the persistent actor without being journaled.
-- Journal maintains highestSequenceNr that is increased on each message.
+- Journal maintains `highestSequenceNr` that is increased on each message.
 - The storage backend of a journal is pluggable.
-- The persistence extension comes with a "leveldb" journal plugin, which writes to the local filesystem.
+- The persistence extension comes with a LevelDB journal plugin, which writes to the local filesystem.
-- Replicated journals are available as Community plugins.
+- Replicated journals are available as [Community plugins](http://akka.io/community/?_ga=2.251477376.745399318.1519143948-542223074.1518507267).

 ### Snapshot store:
 - A snapshot store persists snapshots of a persistent actor’s internal state.